Archive for Relationships

 So can we be accepting and still improve?
 Robert Najemy, author of The Psychology of Happiness: Understanding Our Selves and Others, gives some good examples of this being true in everyday life.
 He remarks that a first grader is not ashamed to be in the first grade, and is not self-critical for not being in a higher grade.
 However, nor would he accept remaining in that first grade year after year.
 Thus, we can naturally progress in life whilst still being happy with our present status.
 The second example is that of an unfinished painting.
 There is nothing wrong with seeing our lives as a work in progress, like the unfinished painting, but without being agitated or frustrated that things are not yet done.
 The message is that we can be accepting and still make things better, and indeed our own natures will force us to do so.
 This reminds me of a Greg Anderson quote: “I am complete but not finished”.

-Aside from being accepting, what other things should we be doing?
-The most important is to understand ourselves and others.
+In addition to being accepting, what else should we be doing?
+The most important thing is to understand ourselves and others.
 Understand in a compassionate and accepting way.
-This is extremely powerful, because by understanding ourselves and others we are naturally increasing acceptance.
+This is extremely powerful because, by understanding ourselves and others, we are naturally increasing acceptance.
 After all, everyone is doing their best to be happy, and so sufficient understanding will always generate positive emotions.
 Furthermore, this understanding encourages improvement.
 When we can see the cause of a problem, we naturally act in a way that reduces these causes.
 So we get the best of both worlds: improving ourselves and being more accepting simultaneously.

 It also helps to focus on little improvements, one step at a time.
 When we set modest goals that are quickly achievable, we feel our life getting better.
 In contrast, a far-off unrealistic goal risks constantly reminding us of our inadequacies.
 We spend too much time comparing our life as it is to the way that it “should be”.
 It is important to see life as being good right now.
 That way, any change or improvement just makes it even better.
 If we think we need to change because life is bad, then we risk feeling even worse if we fail to change.